 In recent years, several states have attempted to reform civil forfeiture, and the injustices it entails, by enacting what has been called a "conviction prerequisite" into law.
 Generally speaking, a conviction prerequisite requires prosecutors to obtain a conviction of a property owner or possessor in criminal court before forfeiture litigation can occur in civil court.
-In fact, however, the conviction prerequisites that most states have enacted are essentially ineffective.
+However, the conviction prerequisites that most states have enacted are essentially ineffective.

 In order to appreciate why these provisions do not work, it is helpful to recall the legal distinction between substance and procedure.
-Generally, many of the rights we have-for The civil forfeiture process lacks the conventional protections that are extended to those accused of criminal conduct.
-To the extent that the forfeiture system tolerates high percentages of default judgments, the conviction prerequisite is largely irrelevant. instance, our rights to use and possess property-are called substantive rights.
+Generally, many of the rights we have-for instance, our rights to use and possess property-are called substantive rights.
 In contrast, some of the rights we have are procedural in nature-for instance, the right of the accused to a speedy and public trial.
 Sometimes the protection of substantive rights rests on procedure-for example, a defendant whose rights can only be exercised through participation in a judicial proceeding will be without those rights if he or she fails to participate.